MinaBikhit/password-manager/README.md

 # password-manager
-Password Manager with GUI coded in python using Tkinter
+Password Manager and Generator with GUI coded in python using Tkinter